Being a writer is a pretty straightforward job – all you really need to do is sit down, do your research, write, and edit.

 All you need are a good dictation microphone or headphones and a transcription software license.

 4. Lap Desk or Keyboard and Mouse Tray

 Working from home?
 Why not take it a step further and work from the couch?

 Make your work hours cozier by bringing your work among pillows.
-Of course, it’s hard to do so even if you use a laptop – and especially if you prefer a mouse to the touchpad.
+Of course, it’s hard to do so even if you use a laptop – and especially if you prefer a mouse to a touchpad.

 That’s why you need something more to make the experience complete.